-- Each classroom has a coloured board with seven characters or symbols representing a scale, as seen on the right.
+- Each classroom has a coloured board with five characters or symbols representing a scale, as seen on the right.
 All the children start the day in the middle then can move right or left according to good or poor behaviour. - If a child makes it to the top (furthest right) they will be rewarded with a House Point.
-Furthermore, they will also be in the running to be selected by the class and teacher to join the Head, Deputy Head and
+Furthermore, they will receive a Special Values Time ticket to have the chance of being selected by the class to join the Deputy Head and Assistant Head for 'Special Values Time'.